tobiasvl/bofh-rs/README.md

 --------

 * Tab completion
-* Command and argument hints as you type
+* Command and argument hints as you type (with colors)
 * Persistent history
 * Emacs/Bash or Vi-style editing mode